loopmode/babel6-base/README.md

 # babel6-base

 Common dependencies and default configurations for babel6-based packages.
 Contains `babel`, `esdoc`, `eslint` and `prettier`, as well as some plugins/extensions in slightly outdated but stable versions.

+Provides CLI to copy default config files like `.eslintrc`, `prettier.config.js` etc

 ## Installation